Benoît Paire: 2021: Olympics participation ban, Cincinnati quarterfinal, Two Major third rounds & top 65 in doubles

 Paire began his 2021 season by competing for France at the ATP Cup.
 France was in Group C alongside Italy and Austria.
 He lost his first match to Fabio Fognini.
 He then retired from his match against Dominic Thiem due to an elbow injury.
 In the end, France ended 2nd in Group C. At the Australian Open, he was eliminated in the first round by Egor Gerasimov in four sets.
 He blamed the loss on 'shameful' treatment of players by the tournament organizers during quarantine and associated training restrictions, describing the tournament as 'shit', 'crap', and 'grotesque'.
-This outburst has resulted in him being barred by France from participation in the Tokyo Summer Olympics.
+This outburst resulted in him being barred by France from participation in the Tokyo Summer Olympics.

 Seeded second at the Córdoba Open, Paire reached the quarterfinals where he was defeated by Federico Coria.
 However, in doubles, he and partner, Romain Arneodo, made it to the final where they fell to Brazilian team Rafael Matos and Felipe Meligeni Alves.
 Seeded third in Buenos Aires, he lost in the second round to Argentinian qualifier Francisco Cerúndolo.
 Seeded second at the Chile Open, he was beaten in the second round by qualifier Holger Rune.
-At the Mexican Open in Acapulco, he lost in the first round to top seed and eventual finalist, Stefanos Tsitsipas.
+At the Mexican Open in Acapulco, he lost in the first round to top seed, world No. 5, and eventual finalist, Stefanos Tsitsipas.
 Seeded 23rd in Miami, he was defeated in the second round by Lorenzo Musetti.

 Paire started his clay-court season by competing at the Monte-Carlo Masters.
 He lost in a three-hour first-round match to Jordan Thompson.
 Playing in Barcelona, he was eliminated in the first round by lucky loser Federico Gaio.

 At the 2021 Western & Southern Open Paire reached just his second Masters 1000 quarterfinal (first was in Rome 2013) where he was defeated by eventual finalist Andrey Rublev.
 En route he defeated World No. 10 Denis Shapovalov, his seventh top-10 win and John Isner.

 At the 2021 French Open and 2021 US Open he reached the third rounds in doubles for the first time with R. Arneodo and R. Berankis respectively which allowed him to reach his career-high of No. 65 on 8 November 2021.